tomlockwood/dn/README.md

 # Usage

-`dn` writes a bullet-pointed string to a file with today's date in YYYY-MM-DD format in a `~/dn/` folder.
+`dn` writes a bullet-pointed string to a file with today's date in YYYY-MM-DD format in the `~/dn/` folder.

+`dno` does the same, but the first argument is the filename.

 `dnview` displays those files.